Knots and Crosses

 Knots and Crosses (also written Knots & Crosses) is a 1987 crime novel by Ian Rankin.
 It is the first of the Inspector Rebus novels.
 It was written while Rankin was a postgraduate student at the University of Edinburgh.
-In the introduction to this novel, Rankin states that Rebus lives directly opposite the window in Marchmont that he looked out of while writing the book.
+In the introduction to this novel, Rankin states that Rebus lives directly opposite the window in Marchmont from which he himself looked out while writing the book.